- 1 Meaning of Accounts from Incomplete Records

 (e) It becomes difficult to convince the tax authorities about the reliability of the computed income.

-Ascertainment of Profit or Loss
+Ascertainment of Profit or Loss of Accounts from Incomplete Records

 Every firm wishes to determine the results of its operations to assess its efficiency and success and failures.